robert17/iotf-rtd/docs/api/historical_events.rst

 -------------------------------------------------------------------------------

-The API is only accessible over HTTPS and is protected by HTTP Basic Authentication, you must provide a username and password with every request.
+The API is only accessible over HTTPS and is protected by HTTP Basic Authentication.
+You must provide a username and password with every request.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Username